-Note: For information on the interface used to create business processes, see Chapter 3, "Business Process Interface," on page 57.
+Note: For information about the interface that is used to create business processes, see Chapter 3, "Business Process Interface," on page 55.

 An actual business process in IRD's Interaction Design window resembles a diagram.
-Figure 5 shows an example business process that forwards incoming chat interactions to agents and processes chat transcripts.
+Figure 6 shows an example business process that forwards incoming chat interactions to agents and processes chat transcripts.

-Figure 5: Example Business Process
+Figure 6: Example Business Process